 - 32.1 Family Medical Leave.
 Family Medical Leave will be administered according to the University's Family and Medical Leave policy.
 In the event that the benefits or requirements of state or federal law in effect at the time of a request for Family Medical Leave are more generous to employees than the University's policy, the University will comply with applicable law. - Parental Leave.
 Employees may request parental leave for up to four (4) months, including any period of Family Medical Leave pursuant to Section 32.1, for the birth of the employee's child or the placement with the employee of an adopted or foster child.
 Parental leave, as defined by RCW 49.78, must be taken within one (1) year following the child's birth or placement.
 Employees may, at their choice, use compensatory time, vacation leave, personal holiday and unpaid leave in any combination during parental leave.
 During any period of parental leave not covered by Family Medical Leave, an employee who uses less than eight (8) hours of paid leave during a month may continue his or her health insurance coverage by paying the full premium cost for that insurance.
 The University may deny a request for parental leave beyond any period of Family Medical Leave based on operational necessity.
 A response to the leave request will be provided to the employee within fourteen (14) calendar days. - 32.3 Leave for Child Care Emergencies.
 Employees who must miss work due to unforeseen child care emergencies may charge their absence to any accrued paid leave or to unpaid leave; provided that accrued compensatory time must be used before any other paid or unpaid leave.
 Employees may use no more than three (3) days per calendar year of their accrued sick leave and vacation leave, and may take no more than three (3) days of unpaid leave per calendar year, for child care emergencies.
-Employees using leave due to child care emergencies are not required to obtain advance approval prior to using leave, but must notify their supervisors of their absence as soon as reasonably possible and no later than the start of their scheduled shift. - 32.4 Bereavement Leave.
-Employees will be granted three (3) days of paid bereavement leave for the death of the employee's spouse, child, parent, parent-in-law, sibling, grandparent, grandchild or household member (as defined in Article 31 Shared Leave). - 32.5 Jury and Witness Leave.
+Employees using leave due to child care emergencies are not required to obtain advance approval prior to using leave, but must notify their supervisors of their absence as soon as reasonably possible and no later than the start of their scheduled shift.

+- 32.4 Bereavement Leave.
+Employees will be granted three (3) days of paid bereavement leave for the death of the employee's spouse, domestic partner, child, step-child, child-in-law, parent, step-parent parent-in-law, sibling, grandparent, step-grandparent, grandchild or household member (as defined in Article 31 Shared Leave).
+The term household member means persons residing in the employee's home who share reciprocal duties of care and financial support with the employee. - 32.5 Jury and Witness Leave.
 Employees subpoenaed to appear for jury service or as a witness will receive pay at their regular rate of pay for work hours missed because of their required service.
 Employees must notify their supervisors upon receipt of a subpoena for jury or witness duty, keep their supervisors apprised of the schedule for their jury or witness duties, and report to work when the court schedule permits.
-Any compensation paid to an employee for jury or witness service, other than reimbursement for expenses, must be paid to the University.